-Dr. Charles Serhan will present the 2023 Mohamed Naguib Lecture on the topic of: General Introduction on the Role of Pro-resolving Mediators (SPMs).
+Dr. Charles Serhan presented the 2023 Mohamed Naguib Lecture on the topic of: General Introduction on the Role of Pro-resolving Mediators (SPMs).

 Professor Charles N. Serhan holds the Gelman Professorship Harvard Medical School, is Director of the Center for Experimental Therapeutics and Reperfusion Injury and Professor of Oral Medicine, Infection and Immunity, Harvard University, Boston, MA.

 Research in Dr. Serhan’s laboratory focuses on structural elucidation of bioactive small molecules that activate the resolution of acute inflammation.
 The overall mission is “To identify novel mediators, pathways, and cellular targets critical in promoting resolution of inflammation and reperfusion tissue injury and their relation to human disease.”